Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

    t, criṭical poinṭ, ṭ #verticality k, critical point, ṭ #t
-  duality: brahmacari = singular, grhastha = dual, sannyas = plural unkown gender? use masculine by default; deva as a plural is usually inclusive of devi, just like "the gods" is usually inclusive of goddess
+  duality: brahmacari = singular, grhastha = dual, sannyas = plural unkown gender? use masculine by default; deva as a plural is usually inclusive of devi, just like "the gods" is usually inclusive of goddess; third gender is probably too specific, and rarer, even iff it does exist for every genderisation

 prabhupada
  they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)